detjensrobert/homework-2021-fall/ps205/journals/journal-wk6.md

 ties, helping them work together in rebellion.
 External actors can also fight by proxy, supporting opposite sides in the conflict (e.g. Vietnam War, US vs. USSR).

-Once the rebel group has ammassed power, they now have negotiation power because of the threat of civil war.
+Once the rebel group has amassed power, they now have negotiation power because of the threat of civil war.
 There may not be any actual war if both actors are able to settle (as with inter-state war).
 However, the problems that cause civil war and unrest are usually more deeply rooted and not easily solved, or an immediate war may be preferrable since the rebels' power may not be as secure as the government's.